DISSINET/InkVisitor/packages/database/README.md

 - `crontab -e`
 - add line `0 0 * * * <path to sh script> >> <path to logfile> 2>&1`

+## Gcloud

+For copying to gcloud, we are using [rclone](https://rclone.org/).
+Sync it like `rclone sync archives remote:inkvisitor-backup`